mapbase-source/source-sdk-2013/.github/CONTRIBUTING.md

 ---

 Mapbase uses GitHub Actions to help manage issues and pull requests.
 Some of these workflows build the code of incoming contributions to make sure they compile properly.
-This will compile it for both Visual Studio 2022 and GCC/G++ 9 (Linux).
+The code is compiled separately for Visual Studio 2022 and GCC/G++ 9 (Linux) and on both Debug and Release configurations.

 If these workflows fail, don't freak out!
 Accidents can happen frequently due to compiler syntax differences and conflicts from other contributions.
-You can look at a failed workflow's log by clicking "Details" and find the compiler error(s).
+You can look at a failed workflow's log by clicking "Details", which will include the build's output.
-These errors must be resolved by you and/or by any code reviewer(s) before a pull request can be merged.
+Any errors must be resolved by you and/or by code reviewers before a pull request can be merged.

 If your contribution is accepted, you may be listed in Mapbase's credits and the README's external content list:
 	https://github.com/mapbase-source/source-sdk-2013/wiki/Mapbase-Credits#Contributors